 There’s no better way to permanently eliminate weeds from your garden than removing the roots by hand using a trowel or similar tool

-Any number of homemade, natural solutions will work in the short term.
+Any number of homemade, natural weed killers will work in the short term.
 However, as with most things in life, there’s simply no substitute for hard work.

 To put it another way, the most effective way to get rid of weeds without using chemicals is to do it by hand.